Join a Sustained Dialogue Group

 How does Sustained Dialogue benefit CWRU?

 The program is helping to make the campus more inclusive by engaging people from various backgrounds in critical conversations.
 It helps to increase and improve relationships among the campus community and this leads to increased satisfaction and engagement among staff, faculty and students.
 In addition, the program helps promote a sense of community at CWRU.

-The Office for Inclusion, Diversity and Equal Opportunity and the Division of Student Affairs
+The Office for Diversity, Equity and Inclusive Engagement and the Division of Student Affairs.